atanasgalchov/AgileDotNetHtml/README.md

 ## Introduction

-I believe that HtmlAgilityPack is a great library for working whit HTML in C#, but here is a good alternative.
-Agile Dot Net Html is a library that gives features as parsing and building HTML.
-Agile Dot Net Html allow you convert HTML to C# objects represent this HTML and Build these object to HTML string again.
+I believe that have many great libraries for working whit HTML in C#, but here is a good alternative.
+AgileDotNetHtml is a library that gives features as parsing and building HTML.
+The library allow you convert HTML to C# objects represent this HTML and Build these object to HTML string again.
 There is a rich set of C# object which represent HTML elements and their attributes by w3 school HTML 5 standard.
-The idea of this project is to give you a good alternative on HtmlAgilityPack and allow you fast and easy create and edit composite HTML structures.
+The idea of this project is to allow you fast and easy create and edit composite HTML structures.

 ## Getting Started

+### Parse Page
+* Load and parse page from specific url.

 ```C#
 	HtmlParser parser = new HtmlParser();